odoo/odoo/doc/setup/deploy.rst

 ==========================

 It is also possible to mount Odoo as a standard WSGI_ application.
-Odoo provides the base for a WSGI launcher script as ``openerp-wsgi.py``.
-That script should be customized (possibly after copying it) to correctly set the configuration directly in :mod:`openerp.tools.config` rather than through the command-line or a configuration file.
+Odoo provides the base for a WSGI launcher script as ``odoo-wsgi.py``.
+That script should be customized (possibly after copying it) to correctly set the configuration directly in :mod:`odoo.tools.config` rather than through the command-line or a configuration file.

 However the WSGI server will only expose the main HTTP endpoint for the web